 Symptoms of type 1 diabetes are often dramatic and come on very suddenly.

 - Type 1 diabetes is usually recognized in childhood or early adolescence, often in association with an injury or illness (such as a virus or urinary tract infection).

 - The extra stress can cause diabetic ketoacidosis (DKA).

 - Symptoms of ketoacidosis include nausea and vomiting.
 Dehydration and often-serious disturbances in blood levels of potassium and other factors follow.

 - Without treatment, ketoacidosis can lead to coma and death.

 Symptoms of type 2 diabetes are often subtle and may be attributed to aging or obesity.

-- People with type 2 diabetes can develop hyperglycemic
+- People with type 2 diabetes can develop the hyperglycemic hyperosmolar nonketotic syndrome.

 Common symptoms of both type 1 and type 2 diabetes include: